AGM – RHS Award of Gardening Merit.

 PLEASE NOTE: Many ASTER sp. have been reclassified.
 Most have been re-named as Symphyotricum but please see listing below for their new names and the cross-reference.

-New plants for 2017 include ACONITUM ‘Ivorine’, AGAPANTHUS ‘Twister’, AGASTACHE ‘Blue Boa’, ASARUM europaeum, ASTER trifoliatus subsp. ageratoides ‘Harry Smith’ and two varieties of ANEMONE – ‘Dreaming Swan’ and A. Hadspen Abundance huphensis
+New plants for 2018 include ACONITUM ‘Ivorine’, AGAPANTHUS ‘Twister’, AGASTACHE ‘Blue Boa’, ASARUM europaeum, ASTER trifoliatus subsp. ageratoides ‘Harry Smith’ and two varieties of ANEMONE – ‘Dreaming Swan’ and A. Hadspen Abundance

 As usual I have highlighted the plants that will grow in shade in green.
-If you have any questions, please speak to us in the plant nursery.
+If you have any questions, please speak to us in the plant nursery and remember that the smallest pot we use is 1 litre and most plants are in 2 litre pots

 To download the catalogue click here.
 You should use this if you want to print off any pages.